 Lighthead, his most innovative collection, investigates how we construct experience, presenting “the light-headedness of a mind trying to pull against gravity and time.”
 The citation for the National Book Award described it as a "dazzling mixture of wisdom and lyric innovation."
 In Muscular Music, Hayes takes reader through a living library of cultural icons, from Shaft and Fat Albert to John Coltrane and Miles Davis.
 In Wind in a Box he explores how identity is shaped by race, heritage, and spirituality with the unifying motif being the struggle for freedom within containment.
 In Hip Logic, Hayes confronts racism, sexism, religion, family structure, and stereotypes with overwhelming imagery.

-A Professor of Creative Writing at Carnegie Mellon University, Hayes lives in Pittsburgh with his wife and children.
+A professor at the University of Pittsburgh, Hayes lives in Pittsburgh with his wife and children.

 In this searching follow-up to the acclaimed Hip Logic, Hayes bluntly concludes that "everyone/ is a descendant of slaves" and, more tentatively, wonders "if outrunning your captors is not the real meaning of Race?"
-A series of "Blue" poems ("The Blue Bowie," "The Blue Terrance") considers 20th-century representations of race, culling wisdom and impressions from poet-activist Amiri Baraka, filmmaker and performer Melvin Van Peebles and even Dr. Seuss: "Blacks in one box.
-Blacks in two box/ Blacks on/ Blacks stacked in boxes stacked on boxes."
-Utilizing a range of forms and voices—Dante's terza rima, jerky blues in the spirit of Langston Hughes, Frostian lyrics, contemporary prose poems—Hayes brilliantly delivers the aeolian flux promised by the title: "a signature of wind,/ my type-written handwriting reconfiguring the past." —Publisher’s Weekly
+A series of "Blue" poems ("The Blue Bowie," "The Blue Terrance") considers twentieth-century representations of race, culling wisdom, and impressions from poet-activist Amiri Baraka, filmmaker and performer Melvin Van Peebles. and even Dr. Seuss: "Blacks in one box.
+Blacks in two box / Blacks on / Blacks stacked in boxes stacked on boxes."
+Utilizing a range of forms and voices—Dante's terza rima, jerky blues in the spirit of Langston Hughes, Frostian lyrics, contemporary prose poems—Hayes brilliantly delivers the aeolian flux promised by the title: "a signature of wind, / my type-written handwriting reconfiguring the past." —Publisher’s Weekly